Mr Clifford Fletcher-Jones MA MSc (Ports) MSc (Staffs) CMgr FCMI FRGS QSI RAF

 - Organisational psychology

-Once understood that space is tethered to terra; the spacepower research will focus on understanding: space as terrain; the relationship between freedom of action in, from, through, or to space and terrestrial politics; and, based on Taoist principles, will investigate the hypotheses that a state or non-state actors use of space can be affected by small scale actions in a fast-moving environment.
+Once shown that humanity is inviolably linked to space; the spacepower research will focus on understanding: space as terrain; the relationship between freedom of action in, from, through, or to space and terrestrial activity; and, based on Taoist principles found in the strategic work of Sun Tzu, will investigate the hypotheses that if space can be affected by small scale actions, then actions in space may have disproportionate effect on terran politics.

 Dr David Jordan